* Post-Brexit, Juncker seeks to show EU works for voters

 criticism that the rules favoured telecoms firms.

-He ordered the draft to be revised in what allies and
+He ordered the draft revised in what allies and officials

-officials said showed the EU executive wanted to be seen to
+said showed the EU executive wanted to be seen to listen to

-listen to voters three months after Britons opted to leave the
+voters three months after Britons opted to leave the bloc.

-Juncker said that the EU would work to defend people's right
+He added that the EU would work to defend people's right to

 recording their every move, or companies stockpiling their every